-GitOps is a workflow and set of best practices for managing both infrastructure and deployments for cloud-native applications.
+GitOps is an ops automation workflow and set of best practices for managing both infrastructure and deployments for cloud-native applications.
 Below is an overview of what a GitOps pipeline looks like.
 We’ll identify the benefits associated with GitOps and then we’ll dig into what an organization must do to effectively adapt GitOps across their organization.
 For many enterprises, this will require evolution in the skill set of Infrastructure and Operations folks, as well as some cultural changes throughout the organization as a whole.

 What is GitOps?

-GitOps is a standardized workflow for how to deploy, configure, monitor, update and manage infrastructure-as-code Kubernetes and all of its components as code - as well as all the applications that run on it.
+GitOps is a standardized ops automation workflow for how to deploy, configure, monitor, update and manage infrastructure-as-code Kubernetes and all of its components as code - as well as all the applications that run on it.